Bleed American: Commercial performance

 Bleed American was a commercial success, helping Jimmy Eat World gain mainstream popularity.
 It sold 30,000 copies in its first week of release.
 It peaked at number 54 on the Billboard 200 on August 11, 2001; the renamed version peaked at number 31 in July 2002.
 Outside the US, the album peaked at number 20 in Germany, number 43 in New Zealand, number 54 in Australia, and number 62 on the UK Albums Chart.

-Bleed American became a bestseller, and in its first four months on the US market, it sold 173,000 copies, making the album Jimmy Eat World's most successful release.
+Bleed American became a bestseller; in its first four months on the US market, it sold 173,000 copies, making the album Jimmy Eat World's most successful release.
 Lind said that these sales were "definitely a big deal to the band because it shows how the fanbase is growing.
 [If you're] doing anything creative, you want more and more people to enjoy what you do."
-It was certified gold in the US by the Recording Industry Association of America (RIAA) in March 2002, and it reached platinum status five months later.
-Alongside this, the album was certified platinum in Canada by the Canadian Recording Industry Association (CRIA) and New Zealand by Recorded Music NZ (RMNZ), and gold by the British Phonographic Industry (BPI) in the UK.
-As of September 2016, Bleed American has sold over 1.6 million copies in the US.
+In July 2026, it was certified double platinum in the US by the Recording Industry Association of America (RIAA).
+Alongside this, the album was certified platinum in Canada by the Music Canada (MC) and New Zealand by Recorded Music NZ (RMNZ), and gold by the British Phonographic Industry (BPI) in the UK.
+As of June 2026, Bleed American has sold over 1.7 million copies in the US.

 "The Middle" reached number five on the US Billboard Hot 100.
-It also charted at number one on Alternative Songs, number two on Adult Pop Songs, number four on Pop Songs, number five on Radio Songs, number 39 on Mainstream Rock Songs and number 44 on Rock Digital Songs.
+It also charted at number one on the Modern Rock Tracks chart, number two on the Adult Top 40, number four on Mainstream Top 40, number 39 on the Mainstream Rock Tracks chart, and number 44 on the Rock Digital Songs chart.
 Outside the US, it charted at number 26 on the UK singles chart, where it was certified double platinum, number 28 in New Zealand, number 29 in Scotland, number 49 in Australia, number 92 in the Netherlands, and number 98 in France.

-"Bleed American" peaked at number 16 on Alternative Songs.
+"Bleed American" peaked at number 16 on the Modern Rock Tracks chart.
 It also charted at number 59 in Scotland and number 60 in the UK.
-"Sweetness" peaked at number 75 on the Billboard Hot 100, number two on Alternative Songs, number 40 on Adult Pop Songs, and number 74 on Radio Songs.
+"Sweetness" peaked at number 75 on the Billboard Hot 100, and number two on the Modern Rock Tracks chart, and number 40 on the Adult Top 40.
 Outside the US, it charted at number 31 in Scotland and number 38 in the UK.
-"A Praise Chorus" peaked at number 16 Alternative Songs.
+"A Praise Chorus" peaked at number 16 on the Modern Rock Tracks chart.
 "Hear You Me" was certified silver in the UK in 2024.